Surface-engineering

 We were happy to get positive feedback on our effort.

-It was published in Issue 34 of Practical Welding Letter.
+An Article, on this topic was published (7) in Issue 34 of Practical Welding Letter for June 2006.

 In general, with the exception of Hardfacing which is itself a welding process (see further down), welding should never be attempted on items modified by Surface-engineering.

-We hasten to present here an overview on this important subject for the benefit of those readers that could profit from a Website page on Surface-engineering.
+We hasten to present here an overview on this important subject.

 How can you solve